 How Are Dogs Tested for Lyme Disease?

 Diagnosis is made by a combination of history, physical signs, and diagnostics.
-For dogs, the two blood tests for diagnosing Lyme disease are called the C6 Test and Quant C6 test.
-Veterinarians perform both.
+For dogs, the two blood tests for diagnosing Lyme disease are called the C6 Test and Quant C6 test, both performed by a veterinarian.

 The C6 test detects antibodies against a protein called “C6.”
 Presence of the antibodies suggests an active Lyme infection.
-The C6 antibodies can be detected three to five weeks after an infected tick bites a dog and may be found in the bloodstream, even before the dog shows signs of illness.
+These antibodies can be detected three to five weeks after a tick bite, even before a dog shows signs of illness.

-The next step is to do a Quant C6 test.
-This, along with urinalysis, will help determine if antibiotic treatment is necessary.
+The next step is to do a Quant C6 test, along with urinalysis, will help determine if antibiotic treatment is necessary.

 Can I Catch Lyme Disease From My Dog?